iamyu/PoC-FlashGrid/IOStress.md

         -----------------------------------------------------------------------------------------------------------

     **NOTE: **
-        - Resize SYSTEM/SYSAUX to 24GB prevent SLOB load failure.
-Authough it set to AUTO EXTEND, table space still used up which cause slob load failure
+        - Resize SYSTEM/SYSAUX to 24GB.
+Authough it set to AUTO EXTEND, tablespace still used up which cause slob load failure
-        - Set REDO logs to a dedicate Disk Group (FRA) to avoid any IO impact on Database DG.
+        - Set REDO logs to a dedicate Disk Group (FRA) to avoid IO impact on Database DG.
+        - Locating REDO log in different DG is necessary as Write Accelerate suggested on REDO log only, not on DB file.
         - Create Bigfile Tablespace named IOPS.
 It takes hours to complete when the size reaches TB level.
 Sample for sizing 8TB tablespace as below.

 ![SLOB Load](ScreenShot/SLOB_Load_8TB_P60_DiskIO.jpg)